aws-cloudformation/rain/README.md

 Rain is a development workflow tool for working with AWS CloudFormation.

+*Rain is currently in preview and shouldn't yet be considered stable enough for production use.
+Please report any bugs you find [through GitHub issues](https://github.com/aws-cloudformation/rain/issues)*

 > Rain is also what happens when you have a lot of CloudFormation

 Here's what it looks like: